wajidumar/Data-Science-Projects/N2O emission project/emmit.md

 # **Expected increase in Nitrous oxide emission**

 Nitrous oxide (N2O) is a potent greehouse gas.
 It is considered a third most important greenhous gas after methane and carbon dioxide.
-It is considered as one of the biggest human related threat to the ozone layer.
-Agricultural fertilizer applications and dairy farming are the major source of N2O emission.
+It is one of the biggest human related threat to the ozone layer.
+Agricultural fertilizer applications and dairy farming are the major sources of N2O emission.
 Nearly a 30% increase in the emission of N2O was noted in the past four decades.
 Nitrous oxide posses 300 times higher atmosphere warming potential than CO2.

 Based on the avaialable data we can predict the increase or decrease in the emission of N2O.
 There is an ample amount of data stored in the [FAO Database](https://www.fao.org/faostat/en/#data)